Garth619/sdsugit/wp-content/plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 2.54 =
+= 2.60 =
-Admin Columns/PHP 7.1.x Fix, thumbnail generation enhancements, [mla_term_list] fix and Settings/Shortcodes tab updates.
-Six fixes in all.
+Completely new Settings/IPTC/EXIF tab and example plugin enhancements.
+Five enhancements in all, five fixes.

 == Other Notes ==